tailwindlabs/tailwindcss/docs/source/docs/svg.blade.md

 ### Disabling

-You can disable the `svgFill` and `svgStroke` modules entirely by setting their respective properties to `false` in the `modules` section of your config file:
+If you aren't using the fill or stroke utilities in your project, you can disable them entirely by setting the `svgFill` and `svgStroke` properties to `false` in the `modules` section of your config file:

 ```js
 {